 1.)
 The attraction getting the most visitors each year is the Sagrada Familia.

-BarcelonSail works together with the private tour operator Skip The Line Barcelona offering a wonderful tour in and round the Sagrada Familia in combination with a lunch and a sailing trip.
-Having seen and knowing the Sagrda Familia from the inside out, take our sail tour and see the Sagrada Familia from the sea.
+BarcelonSail works together with the private tour operator Skip The Line Barcelona offering a the best tour in for the Sagrada Familia in combination with a lunch and a sailing trip.
+Having seen the Sagrada Familia from the inside, then take our sail tour and see the Sagrada Familia from the sea.
 Who can show that picture to friends and family?

 2.)
 Calle Joaquin Costa in Raval